UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-pkg.rst

 To get the script installed you have two options.
 I prefer the more straightforward one, `the scripts keyword argument <http://python-packaging.readthedocs.io/en/latest/command-line-scripts.html#the-scripts-keyword-argument>`_

 But if you want to get fancy, you can use ``setuptools``'s `entry points <http://python-packaging.readthedocs.io/en/latest/command-line-scripts.html#the-console-scripts-entry-point>`_

+.. note:: On Unix systems, including the Mac, the simple ``scripts`` keyword argument method works well and is simple.
+But it may not work as well on Windows -- it relies in your script being named ``something.py`` and that Windows is configured to run all files with ``.py`` extensions.
+Not all windows systems are set up this way.
+But the "entry points" method builds a little exe file to call your script, so it's more reliable.

 Including data files